mcdonc/breakonthru/README.txt

     Port 5065 UDP (SIP)
     Ports 10000-20000 UDP (SIP media)

   Add a ddns service to your router configuration which gives it a stable hostname.
 I use duckdns.org for this.
+Let's pretend this hostname is "my.dynamic.dns" for docs purposes.

   Connect SIP softphones like Zoiper to your asterisk server (7002, 7003, etc).
+  The URL you provide to each Zoiper instance will look something like "sip:7002@my.dynamic.dns:5065"

 On Internet Host
 ================